r3dwh33lbarrow/onewAy/docs/MODULES.md

 - Display name: free-form (e.g., `Test Module`), converted to `snake_case` internally

 The backend will normalize names from `config.yaml` to `snake_case` automatically.

+## Platform Targets

+- Define binaries for each platform you intend to support.
+The client builder currently produces bundles for `windows`, `mac`, and `linux`.
+- Only the `config.yaml` and the binary referenced for the selected platform are copied when a client bundle is generated.
+Keep binaries inside the module directory and reference them using relative paths.

 ## Adding Modules
 Modules can be added via: